Health and Travel Alerts Learn More Left arrow

 Castello Brown, Portofino

 While arriving by boat is the most popular option (the photographic angle is perfetto), there is a straightforward hour-long walk that starts at Santa Margherita and winds through the gorgeous Portofino Regional Park.
-Sights to see in Portofino include the charming San Giorgio church, or Castello Brown, a historic house museum with stunning views.
+One of the best things to do in Portofino include visiting the charming San Giorgio church, or Castello Brown, a historic house museum with stunning views.

 Livorno